-The Congressional District field contains the two-digit district number within the state for that particular ZIP+4.
+The Congressional District field contains the numeric district number (with leading '0' if less than 10) within the state for that particular ZIP+4.
 A single ZIP+4 record normally applies to a single block of a street or sometimes to a single address of a street, which means that this database resolves the district correctly down to the block or address level.
 If a 5-digit ZIP code lies in multiple districts (more than 6000 5-digit ZIP codes lie in multiple districts) the ZIP+4 records provide the necessary resolution to find the correct district within the ZIP code.
 For states with only a single congressional district, the congressional district field contains 00.

 Each record ends in an ASCII CR-LF pair.

 Each record of the concise-format file contains exactly five CSV text fields, defined as follows: